IGVF-DACC/igvf-python-client/docs/InVitroSystem.md

 # InVitroSystem

-A biosample that is cultured, such as immortalized cell lines, organoids, or samples that have been differentiated or reprogrammed.
+A biosample that is cultured, such as immortalized cell lines, organoids, gastruloids or samples that have been differentiated or reprogrammed.

 ## Properties